Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

 - Acuna leads Atlanta in OBP (.414), slugging percentage (.595) and OPS (1.009) this season.

-- Among the qualified hitters in MLB play, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks third, his on-base percentage ranks second, and he is fourth in the league in slugging.

-- Acuna is batting .350 with two homers during his last outings and is riding a 12-game hitting streak.
+- Acuna is batting .333 with one homer during his last outings and is on a 13-game hitting streak.

-- Acuna has picked up a hit in 122 of 156 games this year, with multiple hits 68 times.
+- Acuna has reached base via a hit in 123 games this year (of 157 played), and had multiple hits in 68 of those games.

-- Acuna has had at least one RBI in 42.3% of his games this season (66 of 156), with more than one RBI 25 times (16.0%).
-He has also been responsible for three or more of his team's runs in 11 contests.
+- Acuna has driven home a run in 67 games this year (42.7%), including more than one RBI in 15.9% of his games and producing three or more of his team's runs on 11 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.